barionleg/cesium.wiki.gs/Material-System-Details.md

    * Support uniform arrays.
    * Support `sourceURI` for external GLSL source files.
 * Do we need the ability to modify and remove material objects (not instances)?
+* Do we need the ability to pull different components from different textures?
+For example, for a diffuse map, pull the red and green components from one texture, and the blue from another.

 ## Questions